Outline

-Data is being generated at an unprecedented rate and its availability will continue to increase.
-Every industry is using large volumes of data – from predicting weather patterns and optimising harvesting in agriculture, to improving patient diagnosis in the health industry, to enhancing the management of remote infrastructure in mining.
+Data sets are being generated at an unprecedented rate and data availability will continue to increase.
+Every industry is using large volumes of data – from predicting weather patterns and optimising harvesting in agriculture, to improving patient diagnosis in the health industry and enhancing the management of remote infrastructure in mining.

-This is a multidisciplinary major.
-It combines studies in computing, emerging internet technologies, media and statistics.
-You will gain a foundation in programming and statistics, which will form the basis of higher-level studies in data mining, data security and computer simulation.
+In this course, you will gain a foundation in programming and statistics, which will form the basis of higher-level studies in data mining, data security and computer simulation.
+And throughout your studies, you’ll build your capacity to extract, analyse and visualise large volumes of data and communicate analytical outcomes to various audiences.

 How this course will make you industry ready